DOWNLOAD THE APP

 The reason is, unlike wheat, they do not contain the allergens that lead to asthma and wheezing.

 Millets are a rich fibre source that benefits digestion by alleviating bloating, gas, cramping, and constipation.
-In addition, good digestion keeps issues like gastric/colon cancer and kidney/liver complaints away.
+In addition, good digestion keeps issues like gastric/colon cancer and kidney/liver ailments away.

 Millets help your body detox because of their antioxidant properties; Quercetin, curcumin, ellagic acid, and other valuable catechins flush out toxins from your body and neutralise the enzymatic actions of your organs.